christophervanvalkenburgh-blip/Coding-assignments-CISC-187/number7.md

 # Linked lists
-Included in the second half of my main are a series of tests to ensure my program is working correctly.
-Can swap commented mains in order to see program output normally and test if desired.
+Included below my main program is a commented-out test section I used to verify that the stack was working correctly, including underflow cases.
+You can swap in the commented text to test if needed.
 ## Main.cpp
 ```
 #include "stack.h"